openshift/enhancements/enhancements/installer/openstack-customer-provided-subnets.md

 ## User Stories
-1. As an administrator of a private openstack cloud, I use provider networks for my openstack cluster, and would like to be able to install Openshift in this environment.
+1. As an administrator of a private openstack cloud, I use provider networks for my openstack cluster, and would like to be able to install OpenShift in this environment.
-2. As an OpenStack tenant, I want to be able to use pre-configured network resources so that I dont have to worry about the infrastructure behind those resources.
+2. As an OpenStack tenant, I want to be able to use pre-configured network resources so that I dont have to create new resources to install an OpenShift cluster.

 ## Implementation Details Notes/Constraints